Qasim Rashid Ahmad: Chairman and Founder of Al-Khair Foundation (AKF)

-Campaigns

 AKF's ’Let's Rebuild Pakistan’ campaign was one of the largest international relief efforts in the Foundation's history.
-To publicise this programme, in the summer of 2011, Ahmad cycled from John O’Groatsin Scotland to Land's End in Cornwall over thirty days.
-This was shown on the Foundation's dedicated television channel, IQRA TV, which broadcasts to one million households in the UK and helped raise £2,000,000.
-Ahmad was also named Fundraiser of the Year 2011 by the ‘JustGiving’ donation internet portal.
-More recently, IQRA TV has expanded to reach out to a Bangladeshi demographic through a new channel called IQRA Bangla.
+In 2011, Ahmad cycled from John O’Groats in Scotland to Land's End in Cornwall over thirty days.
+This was shown on the Foundation's dedicated television channel, IQRA TV, helping to raise £2,000,000.
+Ahmad was named Fundraiser of the Year 2011 by JustGiving.

-IQRA TV

-Ahmad is also the CEO of IQRA TV.

-In 2007, AKF established their first shelter project in Kashmir, and two years later AKF bought IQRA TV, a free-to-air channel available on Sky TV.
-IQRA TV's educational Islamic-based programmes including 'Live with IQ', 'IQRA with IQRA', and 'Questions and Answers'.